a-isaiahharvey/SwiftAnsiStyle/README.md

 ## Usage

-1. Import the TerminalStyler module in your Swift file:
+1. Import the AnsiStyle module in your Swift file:

 ```swift
 import AnsiStyle